Skinner, Inc.

-Skinner is an American auction house.
-It is one of the world's leading auction houses for antiques and fine art.
-It is the only full-service auction house headquartered in New England.
+Skinner (colloquially Skinner Auctioneers and Appraisers) was an American auction house headquartered in Marlborough, Massachusetts.
+It has been among the world's leading auction houses for antiques and fine art.

+In 2022, Skinner has been acquired by Bonhams and is currently doing business as Bonhams Skinner.

 History

-Skinner was founded by dealer Robert W. Skinner, Jr. (1932-1984), who believed that New England, with its long history as an international arts center, was a fitting location for a world-class auction house.
+Skinner was founded by dealer Robert W. Skinner Jr. (1932-1984), who believed that New England, with its long history as an international arts center, was a fitting location for a world-class auction house.
 The company began operations in the 1960s and was incorporated in 1971 in Bolton, Massachusetts.
-Skinner’s Boston gallery opened in 1978.
+Skinner's Boston gallery opened in 1978.
 The company has seen steady growth, and in 2009, Skinner moved its headquarters to nearby Marlborough.

 In March 2022, Skinner was acquired by Bonhams for an undisclosed sum.
 The new company will be called Bonhams Skinner.

 Expert departments

-Skinner’s appraisers regularly appear on the PBS-TV series, Antiques Roadshow, and other arts and culture programs.
+Skinner's appraisers regularly appear on the PBS-TV series, Antiques Roadshow, and other arts and culture programs.
 Representing 20 specialty collecting areas, the appraisers are expert in the areas of American furniture & decorative arts, American & European paintings & prints, European furniture & decorative arts, fine ceramics, fine jewelry, 20th Century design, fine musical instruments, Asian Works of Art, Fine Judaica, Science, Technology & Clocks, Rare Books & Manuscripts, Fine Silver, Antique Motor Vehicles, American Indian & Ethnographic Art, Fine Wines, Oriental rugs & carpets, Textiles & Couture, Toys, Dolls & Collectibles, and Discovery.